junalmeida/ha-meterparser/readme.md

 * Positioning a camera and getting a good image could be difficult.
 * Could be hard to setup calibration parameters, such as `zoom_factor`.
+* To recognize digits, I am relying on OCR services on the internet.
+I am open to suggestions on better local libraries to scan digits.
+Recognizing dials is simple and local, no internet connection or APIs is required.

 ## Installation (HACS) - Highly Recommended